t18d/HuangSupplement/docs/dictionary.md

     </ul>
 </details>

+## historical principles, _on_

+Not Murray's first choice.

+- Skeat (1879): _An Etymological Dictionary of the English Language, Arranged on an Historical Basis._
+- Skeat (1882): _An Etymological Dictionary of the English Language._

+\***
+- Murray (1882): _A New English Dictionary on a Historical Basis; founded chiefly on materials collected by The Philological Society_
+- Jowett (1883): _A New English Dictionary showing the History of the Language from the Earliest Times_
+- Liddell (1883): _A New English Dictionary arranged so as to show the continuous history of the Words_
+- Murray (1883): _A New English Dictionary on Historical Principles_

+(props Peter Gilliver)

 ## hsün ku

 K'ung Ying-ta of T'ang misunderstood the term **ku hsün** and the error persisted in most publications from the last century.
 Huang (1993), a paragon of independent thinking, corrects him.
 But Ch'i got it right as early as the 1940s.